OwaisQuadri/IoT-Project-Group-6/README.md

 we have included our source code for the:
 1. Front-End PHP/HTML/CSS code deployed using Digital Ocean onto www.thermocheck.xyz
 2. Back-End Python Django API deployed on Heroku
-3. "Adruino Code" to send Temperature and Humidity data to the API after measuring from the sensor.
+3. "Arduino Code" to send Temperature and Humidity data to the API after measuring from the temperature sensor.

 ## Report Files
 The report files inculded in this repository are: